Are you thinking about biking across America? Do it! It will be a challenging but amazing experience!

 7 Lessons I Learned From Biking Across the USA

-1. You’ve got to have a Dream
+1. You’ve Got to Have a Dream

-I worked on various fruit farms out on the countryside.
+I worked on various fruit farms out in the countryside.
 I saved up enough money to do a few months of sightseeing “Down Under” after I finished work.
 It was during this time that the larva went into its cocoon.
 I loved this new way of life, and made a few great friends, but then my visa ended and I flew home.

 When I got home I was almost instantly itching to get back out there, into the unknown.
-My travel bug had finally hatched in to a pesky horse fly that begged for attention.
+My travel bug had finally hatched into a pesky horsefly that begged for attention.
 I decided I needed to do something epic, or at least something I thought was epic.

 2. You Don’t Need All the Answers